TIBCOSoftware/tcapim-samples/api-analytics/elastic_stack/README.md

 ## Configuring TML Log Service
-TIBCO Mashery Local provides an access log exporting feature to various output destination.
+API Management - Local Edition provides an access log exporting feature to various output destination.
 In this setup, the log service is configured to forward access logs to Logstash on TCP port 5400.

 To configure the log service, use the provided [json](./configs/mashery_logforward.json) and follow these steps:
 1. Copy mashery_logforward.json to cm container